 - Students/staff may return to school on days 6-10 as long as they are able to mask according to the current guidance.

-- Students/staff who are positive and opt not to wear a mask after day 5 must continue to stay home through day 10.
+- Students/staff who are positive and opt not to wear a mask after day 5 should continue to stay home through day 10.
 Students/staff should stay home beyond the 5 days if they're still very symptomatic and/or testing positive at home.
 Those are good indicators of individuals potentially still being contagious.

-- Alternatively, beginning on day 6 from symptom onset, the positive individual can provide two sequential negative tests, 48 hours apart, to shorten the length of time of masking in the 6-10 day period.
+- Alternatively, beginning on day 6 from symptom onset, the positive individual can take two sequential negative tests, 48 hours apart, to shorten the length of time of masking in the 6-10 day period.
 Please provide a picture or proof of the tests to your school nurse.

 - A COVID-positive notification letter is sent out by classrooms in elementary schools.

 COVID FAQ 2023-24